-Tool Description Align and with drop-down menus The left drop-down menu is used to specify the target sequence, which should be the longest sequence of the two.
-The right drop-down menu is used to specify the query sequence.
+In the left of the header, the Align (left) drop-down menu is used to specify the target sequence, which should be the longest sequence of the two.
+The with (right) drop-down menu is used to specify the query sequence.
 Specifying a different sequence in either menu will initiate a new pairwise alignment.
-Change alignment options in this view To replace the current pairwise alignment, use this tool to open the pairwise options dialog.
-Set options as desired and press Align .
-Create new pairwise alignment from selection Select a portion of the alignment and use this tool to perform a subalignment.
-The subalignment will open in a new Pairwise view.
-Export data Shortcut to File > Export Data > Pairwise .
-The summary and sequences areas are both exported.